How many people have to draw on their savings?

 How is the labour participation rate developing?

-The share of people aged 15 to 74 years with paid work rose slightly in June to 68.0 percent.
-It stood at 67.7 percent in May.
-Labour participation was still peaking in January and February 2020 at 69.3 percent.
+The share of people aged 15 to 74 years with paid work stood at 68.4 percent in November, slightly higher than in the three previous months.
+In May, labour participation declined to 67.7 percent.
+It was still peaking in January and February 2020 at 69.3 percent.
 Read more

 How much did labour participation decline per age group?

-What is the decline in the number of hours worked?
+How is the number of hours worked developing?

 What is the decline in the number of flex workers?